Learning Effectiveness in Action Program (LEAP)

 The JWU experience begins with a 10-day intensive summer program designed to support students through the transition from high school to college.
 Participants explore the many supports available to them at JWU, begin to learn about themselves and their learning styles, and develop peer supports within their LEAP cohort.

 LEAP is ideally suited for students with executive function challenges.
-Those with ADHD and/or specific learning disabilities qualify for the program.
+Those with ADHD and/or specific learning disabilities and/or some psychological disabilities qualify for the program.
 LEAP is not for other types of disabilities.

 Email to learn more.